Robox-The-Robot/Robox-Website/src/pages/store/product/descriptions/robox-kit-1.0.md

 ## Whats Inside the Kit
 - **Raspberry Pi Pico**: A powerful yet compact microcontroller that powers your robot's brain.
 With its simple interface, the Pico allows programming with both drag-and-drop software and python for the more confident engineers!
 - **Wooden Chassis**: A sturdy, eco-friendly plywood frame that forms the case of your robot.
 It’s pre-cut and ready to assemble with slot fitting and zip ties!
-- **AAA Battery Powered**: A safe, easy to use, and cheaper alternative to a lithium ion battery powered robots.
+- **AA Battery Powered**: A safe, easy to use, and cheaper alternative to a lithium ion battery powered robots **This kit does not include AA batteries**.
 - **All Necessary Components**: The kit includes everything you need for assembly, including zip ties, wires, and screws.
 So you do not need to waste time finding components and can just jump into it!
 ## Easy-to-Use Drag-and-Drop Software
 Robox comes with an intuitive drag-and-drop programming platform that makes coding simple and engaging.
 This visual programming environment allows students to create programs by connecting blocks rather than typing out code.
 Ideal for beginners, but for our more intermediate users there is also a prepackaged python library that they can use if they want to jump into text based programming!